COVID-19 Support and advice for businesses

-This page provides the latest information for Kingston businesses, including resources to support you and information on Business Grants and Rates Relief.
+This page provides the latest information for Kingston businesses, including resources to support you.

 Business updates newsletter

 - Borough-wide Reopening Guidance (Kingston Council)

 - Kingston Town Centre: Reopening Guidance (Kingston First)

 - What the Government is doing to support businesses

 - Additional government resources to support your business

 - Working safely in the workplace during COVID-19

 - Connected Kingston for local advice and support

 - Government guidance on maintaining records of staff, customers, and visitors to support NHS Test and Trace